ampproject/amphtml/build-system/tasks/e2e/README.md

 ### async/await

-Your end-to-end tests should use `async`/`await` instead of Promises.
+While many legacy integration and unit tests use `Promise`s, your end-to-end tests should always use `async`/`await`.
 E2E tests are inherently asynchronous, and using Promises would become verbose quickly.

 ### asynchronous expect

 Another change is that `expect` is now asynchronous, so we always put `await` before calls to `expect`.
-It is not necessary in 100% of cases, but when the test will break if it is necessary and it is not present, so we prefer to always use `await` before `expect`.
-This change enables us to use implicit polling.
+While it is not necessary in all cases, you should always use `await` with `expect` to maintain consistency and to ensure that you do not inadvertently forget to add it.
+Otherwise, tests will not behave correctly (and may be flaky) when the `expect` is working on an asynchronous operation.

 ```js